 The Company has a defined benefit plan that covers many of its employees.
 The benefits are based on years of service and the employee's five-year final average salary.
 Contributions are intended to provide for benefits attributable to service both to date and expected to be provided in the future.
 The Company funds the plan in accordance with the Employee Retirement Income Security Act of 1974 (ERISA).
-The Company expects to contribute approximately \$350,000 to the plan during 2008.
+The Company expects to contribute approximately \$380,000 to the plan during 2008.

 Plan assets consist of equity, debt and short-term money market investment funds.
-The plan's current investment policy targets 65% equities, 25% debt, and 10% money market funds.
-Equity and debt investment percentages are allowed to fluctuate plus or minus 20% around the target to take advantage of market conditions.
-At December 31, 2007 and March 31, 2008, the investment mix was approximately 71% equity, 24% debt, and 5% money markets.
-Equity investments consist of a combination of individual equity securities plus value funds, growth funds, large cap funds, and international stock funds.
-Debt investments consist of U.S. Treasury securities and investment-grade corporate debt.
+The plan's current investment policy targets 65% equities, 25% debt and 10% money market funds.
+Equity and debt investment percentages are allowed to fluctuate plus or minus 20% around the respective targets to take advantage of market conditions.
+At June 30, 2008, the investment mix was approximately 80% equity, 15% debt, and 5% money market funds.
+At December 31, 2007, the investment mix was approximately 71% equity, 24% debt and 5% money market funds.
+Equity investments consist of a combination of individual equity securities plus value funds, growth funds, large cap funds and international stock funds.
+Debt investments consist of U.S. Treasury securities and investment grade corporate debt.
 The weighted-average discount rate and rate of increase in future compensation levels used in determining the periodic pension cost is 5.0% in 2008 and 2007.
-The expected long-term rate of return on plan assets is 7.5% in 2008 and 2007.
-The long-term rate of return on plan assets is based on the historical returns within the plan and expectations for future returns.
+The expected long-term rate of return on plan assets is based on the historical returns within the plan and expectations for future returns.

-The total pension and retirement expense was as follows for the three months ended March 31, 2008 and 2007:
+The expected total pension and retirement expense was as follows for the six months ended June 30, 2008 and 2007:

 (In thousands) 2008 2007

 Cost components:

-Service cost-benefits earned during the period \$(46) \$ (62)
+Service cost-benefits earned during the period \$ (92) \$(124)

-Interest cost on projected benefit obligation (51) (69)
+Interest cost on projected benefit obligation (102) (138)

-Expected return on plan assets 50 67
+Expected return on plan assets 100 134

-Net amortization and deferral (27) (36)
+Net amortization and deferral (54) (72)

-Total net periodic pension cost \$(74) \$(100)
+Total net periodic pension cost \$(148) \$(200)